 - Improvements in social skills like teamwork, emotional control, and communication

-What if my child may need long-term support with organization?
+What if your learner may need long-term support with organization?

-We know that not all teens and young adults with unique learning needs meet mastery of all of the organization skills above.
-While it’s important to always continue working towards greater independence, some individuals may need ongoing supports and strategies to succeed.
-By focusing on the areas where you can make progress towards better organization, your child can build on successes even when there might be modifications.
+We know that not all teens, young adults, and adults with unique learning needs meet mastery of all of the organization skills above.
+While it’s important always to continue working toward greater independence, some individuals may need ongoing supports and strategies to succeed.
+By focusing on the areas where you can make progress toward better organization, your learner can build on successes even when there might be modifications.

 Long-Term Strategies and Supports for Staying Organized